-Section 42 of the Act exempts certain transfers of dutiable property where the transfer is by the legal personal representative of a deceased person (the executor) to a beneficiary and is not made for valuable consideration.
+Section 42 of the Duties Act exempts certain transfers of dutiable property where the transfer is by the legal personal representative of a deceased person (the executor) to a beneficiary of the deceased's estate and is not made for valuable consideration.

-Note: no duty needs to be paid on a Joint Tenant survivorship application, however, you do need to complete a notice of acquisition for land tax purposes and lodge this with the Land Registry, together with your transfer of land application by surviving proprietor.
+Note: no duty needs to be paid on a Joint Tenant survivorship application.
+You do, however, need to complete a notice of acquisition for land tax purposes.
+You should lodge this with the Land Registry, together with your transfer of land application by surviving proprietor.